 - JW, article on US R&D

 The truth about neoliberalism.
 Thursday 27 June 2013

-Daniel Ben-Ami, author, Ferraris for All, will introduce a discussion on neoliberalism.
+Daniel Ben-Ami, author, Ferraris for All, introduced a discussion on neoliberalism.

 Is there a powerful neoliberal current intent on pursuing austerity in western societies?
 Many self-identified liberals and leftists insist this is the case.
 The first step in tackling this question is to probe more deeply into the meaning of “neoliberalism”.
 Too often it is assumed to refer simply to an ideological commitment to the free market.
 This discussion will probe the topic more deeply.

 - What are the main components of the neoliberal worldview?